fclabs/aws-terraform-exercises/exam-tips/vpc/readme.md

   5. Select VPN Connection and create new VPN connection
   6. Select the Virtual Private Gateway and the Customer Gateway
   7. Once the VPN is available, setup the VPN on the customer Gateway.

+### VPC Endpoint
+* Endpoint Interface attach an ENI to the VPC as entry point to reach a service.
+* Endpoint Gateways add an AWS Managed IP Prefix-list and gateways to the route table as a next-hop to reach a service.
+* VPC Endpoints are virtual, high reliable services.

+### Private Links
+* Is the best way to share VPCs between multiples VPCs.
+* Does not require VPC peering
+* Requires a Network Load Balancer in the service VPC and an ENI on the customer VPC.

+### Transit Gateway
+* **Simplify inter-connections between VPC, VPNs, direct connect gateways or different regions.**
+* It support **IP Multicast**
+* Works in **hub-and-spoke** model
+* You can use it with Resource Access Manager (RAM)
+* You can use route tables to limit how VPCs talks to each other.

+### VPN Cloud Hub
+* If you have multiple VPN connections, you can use **VPN Cloud Hub** to **connect those sites** together.
+* Use **Hub-and-spoke model**
+* Low cost and easy to manage.
+* All the **traffic is encrypted**.

+### VPC Network Costs
+* Traffic going in to your VPC is free.
+* VPC Traffic between resources in the same availability zone are free
+* VPC Traffic between resources in the same region but different Availability Zone has a low cost.
+* Traffic that requires leave the VPC or the region has a high cost.